 Independent executives are often seen as paratroopers: an elite group of executives who parachute into companies (which are often under fire) and act as the heroes who help save the company.

 Independent executives are also often the bridge during transitions.
 They step into a company (truth be told, most of the time without a parachute) during times of trouble, high growth, innovation, or instability.

-In reality, interim executives come in all shapes and sizes and are deployed for a variety of reasons:
+In reality, independent executives come in all shapes and sizes and are deployed for a variety of reasons:

-Here are some of the most common myths and misconceptions we hear about interim executives.
+Here are some of the most common myths and misconceptions we hear about independent executives.

-It is not uncommon for a retired executive to say, “I’d like to do some interim management work.
+It is not uncommon for a retired executive to say, “I’d like to do some independent management work.
 My spouse has decided I’m not welcome around the house full-time just yet.”